teddyful/teddy-upgrader/README.md

 #### --path &lt;path&gt; (required)

-The absolute path to a local instance of <a href="https://github.com/teddyful/teddy" target="_blank">Teddy</a> that will be upgraded if a newer release version is available.
+The absolute path to a local instance of <a href="https://github.com/teddyful/teddy" target="_blank">Teddy</a> that will be upgraded, upon user confirmation, if a newer release version is available.

 #### --delete-backup